jestjs/jest/docs/UpgradingToJest28.md

 ### `jsdom`

-If you are using JSDOM [test environment](Configuration.md#testenvironment-string), `jest-environment-jsdom` package now must be installed additionally:
+If you are using JSDOM [test environment](Configuration.md#testenvironment-string), `jest-environment-jsdom` package now must be installed separately:

 ```bash npm2yarn
 npm install --save-dev jest-environment-jsdom